testdevlab/TestRay/README.md

 if `X` and `Y` are not provided then middle of the screen is clicked.

 ### <a id="clipboard"></a>clipboard

+Gets the clipboard value from the device and assigns it to some Var using Greps.

+  	- Type: clipboard
+      Role: role1 (Optional. if not specified will use the first one defined in the case Roles)
+      Greps:
+        - var: SOME_VAR
+          condition: nempty (Optional)
+          remove: google.com/ (Optional)
+          match: "google.com(.*)"

 ### <a id="notifications"></a>notifications

+Opens notifications var (Only Android)

+  	- Type: notifications
+      Role: role1 (Optional. if not specified will use the first one defined in the case Roles)

 ### <a id="back"></a>back

+Works as pressing the button `back` on the phone to go to the previous screen.

+  	- Type: back
+      Role: role1 (Optional. if not specified will use the first one defined in the case Roles)

 ## API